watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

   query from the [Elastic documentation](https://www.elastic.co/guide/en/elasticsearch/reference/8.10/query-dsl-nested-query.html).

   If you see successful results from the above query, you have successfully created a web crawler index with an ELSER ingest pipeline with a chunking processor.

+  NOTE: If you run this query while the crawling is taking place, you might get a timeout error, because the ELSER model is busy indexing and thus might not respond quickly enough to your query.
+If that happens, you should just wait until the crawl finishes.

 ## Step 4: Connect a web crawler index to watsonx Assistant for conversational search